ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     }
     ~~~

-Rake uses pandoc with --listings option when it converts markdown to latex.
+Rake uses pandoc with --listings option to convert the markdown to a latex file.
 The generated latex file uses 'listings package' to list source files instead of verbatim environment.
 The markdown above is converted to the following latex source file.